Learn about fixed and variable annuities and how you might use them to help turn your retirement savings into income for life.

 Knowing when you want annuity payments to begin may help you narrow down your choices.
 If you want to start receiving income right away, an immediate annuity might make the most sense for you.
 With a deferred annuity, you purchase it now and the payments start at a designated date in the future.
 This means your money has an opportunity to grow tax deferred.
 You don’t pay taxes on any earnings until distributions begin.

 Several things may influence your start date, including how much you have saved in other sources, such as an IRA or employer-sponsored retirement plan, and your anticipated expenses in retirement.
 For example, depending on your situation, you might elect to defer payments until age 80 when you may need the money to help pay for long-term care.
-To help you in your decision-making, check out the Income Planning Worksheet (see figure 1).

 Once you’ve identified your time frame, the next step is to decide which type of annuity payment you want to receive: fixed or variable.
 Depending on your goals and investment preferences, one might be more appealing than the other.